-Some compounds that are soluble in organic solvents and mostly insoluble in water are called fats.
 They are solid at room temperature.
 There are two types of fats that are solid at room temperature.
-They are Saturated fats and trans fats.
+They are saturated fats and trans fats.

 Saturated fat is also known as solid fat.
 Saturated fat in fish and poultry is less when compared to animal fat or red meat.
 This fat can increase your cholesterol levels.
-Tropical oils such as cocoa butter, coconut oil, palm oil also have saturated fats.
-It is mostly found in non dairy products and snacks in large quantity.
-Cakes, butter, cookies are some examples of food containing maximum saturated fats.
+Tropical oils such as cocoa butter, coconut oil, and palm oil also have saturated fats.
+It is mostly found in non-dairy products and snacks in large quantities.
+Cakes, butter, and cookies are some examples of food containing maximum saturated fats.

 A fat is changed to increase its shelf life.
 The process to make this change happen is called hydrogenation.
 This fat is harder at room temperature.
 The importance of trans fat is that it makes flakier pie crusts and crispier crankers.
-It is found in cookies, chips, processed food etc. Avoid eating or consume less foods containing trans fats as it increase your cholesterol levels.
+It is found in cookies, chips, processed food etc. Avoid eating or consuming fewer foods containing trans fats as it increases your cholesterol levels.

 What are Oils?

 Fats that are liquid at room temperature are called oils.

 Unsaturated fats belong to this category.
 Consuming food containing unsaturated fat helps improve cholesterol levels.
 There are two types of unsaturated fats.
 Monounsaturated fats and polyunsaturated fats.